Maternity Leave Milestones

-1) Send out birth announcements and thank-you notes.
+1. Send out birth announcements and thank-you notes.

-2) Regular weekly lunch with friends from work.
+2. Regular weekly lunch with friends from work.

-3) Regular weekly lunch with husband at his work.
+3. Regular weekly lunch with husband at his work.

-4) Daily walk around neighborhood with baby and dog.
+4. Daily walk around neighborhood with baby and dog.

-5) Have non-work friends and relatives over to meet the baby at least once.
+5. Have non-work friends and relatives over to meet the baby at least once.

-6) Attend Mommy & Me events in the area, such as movies, playgroups, exercise classes
+6. Attend Mommy & Me events in the area, such as movies, playgroups, exercise classes.

-7) Re-organize closet (i.e. pack up maternity and swap out seasonal clothing)
+7. Re-organize closet (i.e. pack up maternity and swap out seasonal clothing).

-8) Two or three contract copywriting assignments from my company
+8. Two or three contract copy writing assignments from my company.

-10) Resist all daytime television, except for maybe The Price Is Right, because come on.
+10. Resist all daytime television, except for maybe The Price Is Right, because come on.

 See?
 All perfectly reasonable, in all honesty.
 Nothing that I previously couldn’t manage to do in a single weekend, or on top of an 8-hour workday.

-So how’d I do?
+So How’d I Do?

-1) Done!
+1. Send out birth announcements and thank-you notes.
+Done!
 With some help from my mom, who came to help out around week three.
 We churned these suckers out…while sitting on the couch and watching television.
 (It was at least a DVD, and not soaps or Dr. Phil.)

-3) Once!
+3. Regular weekly lunch with husband at his work.
+Once!
 I did this once.

-4) I did take walks.
+4. Daily walk around neighborhood with baby and dog.
+I did take walks.
 They were far from daily, but I did take a few.
 The weather did not really cooperate the way I expected.

-5) Yes, we had plenty of visits from friends and family.
+5. Have non-work friends and relatives over to meet the baby at least once.
+Yes, we had plenty of visits from friends and family.
 I actually preferred when my friends would invite us OUT with the baby, either to early dinners at family-friendly restaurants or for casual get-togethers at their house.
 That way I didn’t have to stress over my lack of hostessing skills or my messy house, and it was always, ALWAYS easier to get out of the house with Jason around to help than when I made solo attempts.
 So if your friends want to see the baby, consider fishing for an invitation OUT OF YOUR OWN HOUSE.

-6) I went to one mother & baby movie screening, after probably two or three weeks of failed attempts.
+6. Attend Mommy & Me events in the area, such as movies, playgroups, exercise classes.
+I went to one mother & baby movie screening, after probably two or three weeks of failed attempts.
 Again…I don’t know, I just sucked at getting us up and out of the house on time.
 I misjudged how flipping TIRED I would be, and how that sleep deprivation would effect my general life skills.
 Like I got theaters mixed up, misread schedules, got turned around in parking garages, would drive halfway there and realize that I forgot to pack a single extra diaper.

-9) Yes!
-I did.
-A lot.
+9. Blog.
 And I’m so glad, because those are some of the most hideously embarrassing entries I’ve ever written, but HOT DAMN, I was tired.